-The validity of the shares of common stock and representative's warrants and the shares of common stock underlying the representative's warrants offered hereby will be passed upon for us by Ellenoff Grossman & Schole LLP, New York, New York.
+The validity of the shares of common stock and representative's warrants offered hereby will be passed upon for us by Ellenoff Grossman & Schole LLP, New York, New York.
 Certain legal matters will be passed upon for the underwriters by Loeb & Loeb LLP, New York, New York.